MasonChinkin/personal-website-tutorial/README.md

 * Confirm that it containers are running with `sudo docker ps`

 #### Is it working???????
-* If the homepage app is not loading at the IP address, double check that you didn't miss anything.
+* If the homepage app is not loading at the IP address, double check that you followed all instructions above exactly.
 * If you definitely did everything right, make an issue and I'll try to help :)

 ## You did it!